 Arnold J. Levine, PhD

-Institute for Advanced Studies, School of Natural Sciences, Princeton, NJ
+Institute for Advanced Studies, School of Natural Sciences, Princeton, New Jersey

 The Evolution of the p53 Family of Genes and their Role in Cancer